-Kati Agócs is a distinguished composer from the younger generation whose works are performed by leading musicians across the globe.
+Kati Agócs is a composer from the younger generation whose works are performed by leading musicians across the globe.
 The Boston Globe has called it "music of fluidity and austere beauty" which "combines great tensile strength with a gorgeous unfolding of luminous lyrical episodes, rich inventive counterpoint, and a feeling of deep, elusive mystery."
-The New York Times has described her music as “striking”, “nimble”, “intriguing”, “filled with attractive ideas,” and her vocal writing as possessing "an almost 19th-century naturalness."
+The New York Times has described her music as “striking”, “nimble”, “intriguing”, and “filled with attractive ideas,” and her vocal writing as possessing "an almost 19th-century naturalness."
 Born in 1975, Kati Agócs is a citizen of three countries: the USA, Canada, and Hungary (European Union).
 She is a winner of the 2014 Arts and Letters Award in Music from the American Academy of Arts and Letters, and a 2013 Composition Fellow of the John Simon Guggenheim Memorial Foundation.
-She has been on the composition faculty at the New England Conservatory in Boston.
+She has been on the composition faculty at the New England Conservatory in Boston since 2008.
 For more reviews, go to the press section.
 To learn more about Kati, visit her biography page.

 The American Academy of Arts and Letters names Kati Agócs as a 2014 winner of the Arts and Letters Award in Music, which honors outstanding artistic achievement and acknowledges the composer who has arrived at his or her own voice